Hybrid weddings to stick around post-pandemic, experts predict

 Easing the pressure

-Some wedding planners have said the pandemic normalized having smaller, more intimate weddings and removed the pressure of not having large ceremonies with long guest lists.
+Some wedding planners have said the pandemic normalized having smaller, more intimate weddings and removed the pressure of having large ceremonies with long guest lists.

 “I think it took a lot of the pressure and traditional stress off of us,” Ms. Winberry said.
 “I think navigating how we safely engage with people who had planned to attend from all over the country, how to keep them safe, how to keep us safe, how to respect everyone’s boundaries as well as our own, it would’ve been a big headache.
 I’m glad we settled on a way that allowed everyone who wanted to participate to be able to do so safely.”